Event Horizon (film): Plot

-Upon boarding the Event Horizon the crew finds evidence of a massacre.
-As they search for survivors, the ship's gravity drive activates and briefly pulls Justin into a portal while also causing a shock wave that damages the Lewis and Clark.
-The crew are all forced to board the Event Horizon while Justin emerges in a catatonic state.
-He attempts suicide by decompression, but is saved by Miller, forcing the crew to place Justin in stasis.
-Smith and Cooper are sent on a spacewalk to repair the hull of the Lewis and Clark.
+Upon boarding the Event Horizon, the crew finds signs of a massacre.
+As they search for survivors, the ship's gravity drive activates and briefly pulls Justin into a portal before unleashing a shock wave that breaches the hull of the Lewis and Clark.
+The crew is forced to move to the Event Horizon while Cooper rescues Justin from the portal, finding that he has been reduced to a catatonic state.